michaelmsonne/LyngdorfBrowser/README.md

 # Introduction
 Welcome to the Lyngdorf Amplifier Finder!

 This project provides a small browser that enables you to find Lyngdorf amplifiers on your local network.
-The browser is built using C# WinForms and uses networking and web technologies to scan your network and identify any Lyngdorf Appfhiller web applications that may be running on your network.
+The browser is built using C# WinForms and uses networking and web technologies to scan your network and identify any Lyngdorf amplifier web applications that may be running on your network.

-To get started, simply start the application and the browser will scan your local network for any Lyngdorf Appfhiller web applications and display them in the browser window.
+To get started, simply start the application and the browser will scan your local network for any Lyngdorf amplifier web applications and display them in the browser window.
 If a Lyngdorf amplifier is found, it will show up in the application!

-Happy browsing!
+Happy listning! 🔈

 # How the code is working
 This code attempts to find the IP address of a Lyngdorf device on the local network using its MAC address.
 The MAC address is a unique identifier assigned to network interfaces, and it can be used to identify devices on the network.